csatuic/cs361-website-old/_lectures/lecture1.md

     - shell video
     - ssh video
     - git video
+notes: "[MIT's missing semester](https://missing.csail.mit.edu/) module goes into these topics in a lot more detail."
 ---

 If there is any **extended** web based info for the lecture, it can go here.